A list of useful tips

-Diet and supplements
+Nutrition and supplements

-Foods that are best avoided
+Foods best avoided when pregnant

-- Liver has a high vitamin A content, which can be very harmful to the baby.
+- Liver and liver products: do not eat liver and do not eat more than one slice of bread each day with a liver-based spread, such as pâté, liverwurst or Hausmacher.
+Liver has a high vitamin A content, which can be very harmful to the baby.

 Alcohol and smoking during pregnancy